rpada/Duckboard/Duckboard/README.md

 Push the "Show me my Duckboard" button to show all the duck photos you favorited.

+On the Duckboard, you can click the "Edit" button to delete the photos.
+Click Done to exit the Editing view.

+If you don't click "Edit" and just tap on one of the photos, the photo expands and the user can view the photo bigger.

 The API specification comes from the Duck API pulling photos.
 The Core Data specification comes from the Favorited photos being persisted.